moaatt2/test-blog/docs/chainmail_posts/full_persian_6_in_1.md

 ### Notes

 The Full Persian 6-in-1 weave is straightforward to grasp and remarkably easy to create.
 Its aesthetic appeal is undeniable, presenting a visually pleasing design.
 With its round cross-section, it's well-suited for many uses, including bracelets, chokers, necklaces, or even for use as cordage.
-Moreover, its hollow center offers the perfect opportunity for incorporating captive items (items inside the rings kept in place by the placement of the rings).
+Moreover, its hollow center offers the perfect opportunity for incorporating captive items (items inside the rings, kept in place by the placement of the rings).
 Given its simplicity and attractive appearance, I highly recommend making it yourself and mastering the technique.

 ### Pictures